-2.4.3.2 Ramp Power Menu
+2.3.3.3 Ramp Power Menu

 The Ramp Power menu allows you to view and modify settings related to the instrument's power sweeping feature.
 When this feature is used, the power level of the RF output sweeps linearly from a predetermined start power level to a predetermined stop power level in a predetermined amount of time, then repeats.
 The power level can sweep from a lower to a higher power level, or vice versa.
 The output frequency is held at the same value during a power sweep.
+The maximum settable range for ramp power sweep is 45 dB.